 Not knowing anything about your contacts means that it isn’t possible to send relevant newsletters.
 By deciding to buy mailing lists, you’ve got to trust that all of the relevant details are accurate.
 But in reality, there’s no way you can know.

 If you purchase email lists, you’re essentially sending messages to strangers.
 All the advantages of email marketing, including automation tools, go to waste.
-The mailing list that you’ve bought just isn’t as useful as creating the mailing list on your own.
+The addresses that you’ve bought just aren’t as useful as if you’d built up your email database organically.

 Nobody likes receiving emails that they don’t want – even from sources that they know and trust.
 Receiving emails from a company they don’t recognize, or a newsletter that they haven’t signed up to receive, is even worse.